chrisliebert/quick-3d/README.md

 quick-3d  [![Build Status](https://travis-ci.org/chrisliebert/quick-3d.svg?branch=master)](https://travis-ci.org/chrisliebert/quick-3d)
 ===================
-The goal of Quick3D is to replace the need for C++ in hardware-accelerated 3D graphics-based applications by using the Rust language.
-The main motivation for rust is it's extesive type checking and ownership/borrowing system for managing memory.
+The goal of Quick3D is to replace the need for C++ in hardware-accelerated 3D graphics-based applications by using the Rust programming language.
+The main motivation for Rust is it's extesive type checking and ownership/borrowing system for managing memory.
 By using SWIG, the Simplified Wrapper Interface Generator, a large portion of the Quick3D programming interface is accessable from other programing languages such as C, LUA, Java, Python, JavaScript and Perl.
 The Glium API is a safe interface for OpenGL, the Open Graphics Library which is the open source library responsible for low-level communication with the GPU.
-By using Glium instead of OpenGL directly, Quick3D is able to take advantage of some of the built-in error-checking functionality that is more difficult to implement directly with OpenGL.
+By using Glium instead of OpenGL directly, Quick3D is able to take advantage of some of the built-in error-checking functionality  of Glium.

 | Feature     | Status | Description   |
 | :------- | :----: | :---- |